 Sure, there’s no reason not to sleep with the air purifier on!
 An air purifier contributes to an overall healthy home environment, even while you sleep.
 In fact, many models feature white noise or overnight modes, so they can continue to work without disturbing you (and possibly even helping you sleep).

 The best place to position an air purifier is probably not where you think.
-For example, don’t stick it in a corner or behind a piece of furniture to conceal it.
+Don’t stick it in a corner or behind a piece of furniture to conceal it.
 Beyond that, if there’s a particular pollutant (smoke, food odor) that you’re trying to combat, place the purifier near it.
-In addition, you want it 3 to 5 feet off the ground—so on a table or sill if it’s not a tower-style—and whenever possible, near sites of good airflow, like doorways and windows.
-Moving your purifier from place to place also helps maximize its efficacy.
+You want it 3 to 5 feet off the ground—so on a table or sill if it’s not a tower-style—and whenever possible, near sites of good airflow, like doorways and windows.
+Moving your purifier from place to place helps maximize its efficacy.

 Your plants should be safe and sound in the presence of an air purifier with one exception: models that expel ozone.
 Otherwise, purified air is good for plants, just like it’s good for humans.

-In almost every category, the most important quality in the best air purifiers is having a true HEPA filter and a carbon filter.
+In almost every category, the best air purifiers have a true HEPA filter and a carbon filter.
 Together, they get you the most coverage in terms of the breadth of pollutants the purifier will attack.
-Beyond that, the most important qualities to consider are energy efficiency and that you’ve chosen the right model for the size of your room or dwelling.
+Beyond that, the most important qualities are energy efficiency and picking the right model for the size of your room.
 Everything else—design, whether the device is app-enabled, UV lighting—is just gravy.